CrunchyData/postgres-operator/docs/content/installation/other/helm.md

 ## Metrics Chart

 The PostgreSQL Operator metrics infrastructure can be installed using a separate Helm chart.
-This chart can install or uninstall metrics in a namespace where the operator is currently running.
+This chart can install or uninstall the Grafana and Prometheus deployments that are part of the metrics stack.
 The metrics installer runs similarly to the `postgres-operator` chart by creating the ServiceAccount, RBAC resources, and ConfigMap that are needed to run the install job.

 The `metrics` Helm chart is available in the [Helm](https://github.com/CrunchyData/postgres-operator/tree/master/installers/helm) directory in the PostgreSQL Operator repository.